-G-Dragon’s Comeback– More Proof It Could Be Coming Soon As Dara Park Romance & BIGBANG Hiatus Rumors Continue
+G-Dragon’s Comeback — More Proof It Could Be Coming Soon As Dara Park Romance And BIGBANG Hiatus Rumors Continue

 Check out the fan video below to see for yourself.
 The footage is pretty brief but see if you can make out anything to indicate that G-Dragon and Dara are more than just colleagues.

-For their part, YG Entertainment have dumped water on the flames of the ongoing rumors.
+For their part, YG Entertainment has dumped water on the flames of the ongoing rumors.

 As Soompi reports, YG has said that the rumors of the relationship are baseless.
 They offered an explanation on why G-Dragon and Dara looked so close whilst leaving the concert after-party.